sbates-idrc/baby-bliss-bot/docs/Llama2FineTuning.md

   * `input`: At the bottom of the script, define the sentence to be converted
 * job_eval_7b_hf.sh: The job script submitted to Cedar to run `eval_7b_hf.py`

-FTP scripts above to the cedar cluster in the users `llama2/finetune` directory.
+Use FTP to transfer the above scripts to the cedar cluster in the users `llama2/finetune` directory.
 Run the following command to submit the job.

 ```
 cp llama2/finetune/job_eval_7b_hf.sh scratch/.